Welcome to our PhD program!

 The Program provides high-quality doctoral training that enables our students and graduates to produce high quality research in their specialised fields.
 We ensure that you do not walk this journey alone.
 We provide you with academic and professional training in order to get you ready for your career.

-The Doctor of Philosophy (PhD) in Economics and Management is a research-based doctoral program of study, which involves taught elements.
+The Doctor of Philosophy (PhD) is a research-based doctoral program of study, which involves taught elements.
 It is the highest level of degree that a student can achieve.

 You will have the ability to cross the academic world with a PhD.
 It is an internationally recognised qualification, which allows you to pursue such job roles as researcher and academic, professorships and lecturing, consultant and subject matter expert.